TanvirOnGH/firefox-config/readme.md

 | user.js | ~/.mozilla/firefox/<path_ID>.default/ |
 | chrome  | ~/.mozilla/firefox/<path_ID>.default/ |

-NB: You can find your default profile in `~/.mozilla/firefox/profiles.ini` OR go to `about:support`, you'll see your default profile directory in `Profile Directory` section.
+You can find your default profile in `~/.mozilla/firefox/profiles.ini` OR go to `about:support`, you'll see your default profile directory in `Profile Directory` section.
 Click on `Open Directory`.

 Per addons and userscripts configuration, you can find them in the respective directories.